Explainer

 When you listen to a song, all the sounds — vocals, guitar, drums, bass — are mixed into a single audio stream.
 They occupy overlapping frequency ranges.
 A vocalist singing at 440 Hz is using frequencies that also appear in the piano and guitar.
 Untangling them is not trivial.

 Early vocal removal tools used a simple trick: many stereo recordings place the lead vocal in the exact centre of the mix.
 By inverting and subtracting the left channel from the right, the centred vocal could be reduced.
-The result was poor — it also removed anything else centred (like kick drums), and it failed completely on mono files.
+The result was poor — it also removed anything else centred (like kick drums), and it failed completely on mono files or any recording where the vocal was not perfectly centred.

 Source separation: a different approach